BigOokie/skywire-wing-commander/README.md

 pkill -F wcbot.pid
 ```

-Alternativly, if you are running **Wing Commander** interactivly from the command line, you can pres `CTRL+C` to shut it down gracefully.
+Alternatively, if you are running **Wing Commander** interactively from the command line, you can press `CTRL+C` to shut it down gracefully.

 # Wing Commander Commands
 This section outlines the Telegram Bot commands that are currently supported by **Wing Commander**: